Landing rays and ray Cannon-Thurston maps: Preliminaries

+(3) If a Cannon--Thurston map exists for a pair of hyperbolic spaces $Y\subset X$ (or a pair of hyperbolic groups $H<G$) then it follows from Lemma \ref{ray ct cont criteria} below that the Cannon--Thurston map is continuous.
+However, this is false for ray Cannon--Thurston maps as the results of Section \ref{sec-main thm} of this article will show. \end{remark}

+\begin{convention} If $Y\subset X$ are hyperbolic spaces such that a ray Cannon--Thurston map $\pa i_r:\pa Y\map \pa X$ exists but a Cannon--Thurston map does not exist for the pair $(Y,X)$ then we will say that the pair $(Y,X)$ admits {\bf only a ray Cannon--Thurston map}.
+A similar convention will be used for a pair of hyperbolic groups $H<G$. \end{convention}

-\begin{lemma} \cite{mitra-trees} Suppose $f:Y\map X$ is a map between two proper hyperbolic metric spaces.
+The following lemma gives a necessary and sufficient condition for the existence of Cannon--Thurston maps. \begin{lemma} \cite{mitra-trees} Suppose $f:Y\map X$ is a map between two proper hyperbolic metric spaces.
 Let $y_0\in Y$ be some base-point.
-Then $f$ admits a CT map if and only if there is a function $\eta:\N \map\N$ with $\eta(r)\map\infty$ as $r\map\infty$ such that the following holds:
+Then $f$ admits a Cannon--Thurston map if and only if there is a function $\eta:\N \map\N$ (where $\eta(r)\map\infty$ as $r\map\infty$) such that the following holds:

 For any $y,y'\in Y$, and any geodesic $\beta$ in $Y$ joining them and any geodesic $\alpha$ in $X$ joining $f(y),f(y')$, one has \end{lemma}